thermseekr/thermseekr/README.md

 Here you will find the **eumesmo** set of modules that I designed for the automation of my home.
 As the result was fairly good, I sucessfully applied them also at my workplace to automate lights, shades, floor heating, ventilation and whatever else we though would be nice to include in the automation system.

 These modules were designed to run Tasmota and integrate with the Home Assitant platform.
-They are powered by 24VDC, which is a standard in automation systems - where I built my whole carrer as an electronic engineer - or 802.3af PoE.
+They are powered by 24VDC, which is a standard in automation systems - where I built my whole carrer as an electric engineer - or 802.3af PoE.

 Here are links for the modules I use the most.
 This is a forever work in progress, so current modules may change and new ones will be added.